acmilannesta/JReport/README.md

 model: Object output from lm, glm or coxph

-esdigits: Controlling the effect size digits.
-Default to 2.
+esdigits: Controlling the effect size, mean, SD and percent digits.

 pdigits: Controlling the significant p-value digits.
 Default to 2.